Where the love of cricket begins

 No — and we’d actively encourage them not to.
 Children who play multiple sports develop better coordination, fewer overuse injuries, and broader athletic foundations.
 The ECB’s Long Term Athletic Development framework supports this.
 A week of football, swimming, or athletics isn’t time away from cricket — it’s building the athlete who’ll be a better cricketer.
 We never ask families to choose us over other activities.

-Absolutely.
+Plenty.
 We have a library of progressive coaching videos on our YouTube channel — organised by level from complete beginners through to Academy-standard technique work.
 A tennis ball and a wall is all you need to start.

 Comprehensively.
 We carry dual-layer insurance: Sportscover (underwritten by Liberty Specialty Markets) for the business, plus ECB Coaches Association cover through Allianz with a Zurich excess layer.
 That gives us £10M public liability, £10M employers liability, and £1M professional indemnity.
 All policies brokered through Kerry London.
 All coaches hold current DBS, safeguarding, and first aid with AED certification.
 Copies of our insurance documentation are available on request.